linkoep/jekyll-now/projects/blinds.md

 Sadly SmartThings does not support mDNS resolution, so we must specify the device IP, which may change.
 However, mDNS makes it easier to retrieve that IP from a computer on the network.

+<a name="conclusions"></a>
+## Conclusions
+I always love projects that mix software and hardware, and this one covered everything from building circuits to designing what is essentially an API.
+I was pleasantly surprised with the amount of developer support and documentation for the SmartThings platform, which allowed for easy extensibility, and it feels much more legitimate to see the control for the blinds alongside all the other controls on my phone.

+{% include image-capt.html
+	url="Blinds/SmartThingsApp.jpg"
+	alt="The Blinds Control in the Samsung SmartThings App" caption="The blinds control fits right in with store-bought smart devices"
+%}

+My first experience with a WiFi enabled microcontroller was also very pleasant.
+Although I am iffy about setting the html being served as a single string constant, the process of setting up a web server and handling different routes was made fairly simple by the provided libraries.

+All in all, this was a fun home automation project, and I look forward to working more with the NodeMCU and the SmartThings platform in the future.